Singapore has to move cautiously amid 'hidden cases' of COVID-19 among population: Lawrence Wong

 Mr Wong said that authorities will continue with its pro-active testing of different segments of the population.

-If all goes will, Singapore will be able to move to Phase 2 around the end of June, he added.
+If all goes well, Singapore will be able to move to Phase 2 around the end of June, he added.

 Singapore reported 344 new COVID-19 cases on Monday, bringing the country’s total to 31,960.
 Four of the new cases are Singaporeans or permanent residents.